 As the world's largest business education alliance, AACSB International-The Association to Advance Collegiate Schools of Business (AACSB)-connects educators, students, and businesses to achieve a common goal: to create the next generation of great leaders.
 AACSB is a global membership association for the business education industry.
 The member network, known as the AACSB Business Education Alliance, is a network of business educators, business, nonprofit, and public-sector organizations dedicated to sharing knowledge and best practices to accelerate innovation in business education.
-The American University in the Emirates College of Business Administration is a member of AACSB and is working to achieve accreditation.
+The College of Business Administration at the American University in the Emirates has obtained accreditation from the AACSB in 2022 and is a member of AACSB.
 AACSB International is a global association of leaders in education and business dedicated to supporting and advancing quality business education worldwide.
 Through membership, accreditation, research, thought leadership, professional development, and advocacy, AACSB partners with over 1,700 organizations, from more than 100 countries.
 Membership or participation in the Global Education Alliance does not imply accreditation.